testvagrant/Ekam-Template/docs/quickstartguides/mobile.md

 Let us do a quick swag mobile app login as part of this quick guide.

+## Pre-requisite
+* Connect a physical device or an emulator

 ## Step 1
 Download a sample android app
 ```bash